What it does: Scientific and Engineering research

 Today CSIRO does research from the depths of the ocean to deep space.
 It is charged with improving the lives of Australian’s through its divisions of energy, environment and resources, agriculture and food, digital technology and future industries.
 The CSIRO has over 50 suburban and regional sites and sites in the US, France, Chile and Mexico.
 The CEO, a member of Board instigates the Strategy 2020 set by the Board.
 The Board is overseen by the Minister for Industry, Innovation and Science.

 The CSIRO attracts world-renowned scientists and engineers and they provide opportunities for students to enhance their scientific and engineering learning through involvement in research.
-Over 200 summer vacations scholarships are offered each year and industrial experience students are encouraged to apply.
+Over 200 summer vacation scholarships are offered each year and industrial experience students are encouraged to apply.
 The best students are offered postgraduate scholarships.
 Postdoctoral Fellows are actively recruited.
 CSIRO is the largest single provider of Postdoctoral Fellowships for scientists and engineers in Australia.

 The CSIRO’s motto is, “We imagine.
 We collaborate.
 We innovate.”
 Among many other innovations, the world can thank the CSIRO for the invention of: Aerogard; polymer banknotes; Wi-Fi; the ‘Total Wellbeing’ (high protein, low carb) diet, vaccines and atomic absorption spectroscopy, which plays a significant role in pharmacology, biophysics and toxicology research.

 The recruitment process

 Over 200 undergraduates each year are given ‘Vacation Scholarships’ over the summer break and receive a stipend.
 Some of those students “have been offered paid part-time employment; others have had the opportunity to undertake their Masters or PhD research jointly with us”.
 Vacation scholars come from a wide range of disciplines, need to be in either their third or fourth year with a credit average and ideally be considering postgraduate study.